|

 This notification must be in the Aduana

-date.
-As soon as you get your new visa card, file the vehicle
+are approved for your new visa card, file the vehicle

 papers with Aduana.
 There are present reports of delays in the